decisionintelligence/TFB/characteristics_extractor/Readme_en.md

   - For multivariate time series files, for example, if the input file is named `Exchange.csv`, four corresponding files will be generated in the user-specified output directory (default is the "characteristics" folder):

-    - `All_characteristics_Exchange.csv.csv`: Contains all time series features calculated by this code.
+    - `All_characteristics_Exchange.csv`: Contains all time series features calculated by this code.
 Each row corresponds to the time series features of one variable in the multivariate series.

-    - `TFB_characteristics_Exchange.csv.csv`: Contains the time series features used in the TFB paper.
+    - `TFB_characteristics_Exchange.csv`: Contains the time series features used in the TFB paper.
 Each row corresponds to the time series features of one variable in the multivariate series.

-    - `mean_All_characteristics_Exchange.csv.csv`: Contains all time series features calculated by this code, with each feature averaged across all variables in the multivariate series.
+    - `mean_All_characteristics_Exchange.csv`: Contains all time series features calculated by this code, with each feature averaged across all variables in the multivariate series.

-    - `mean_TFB_characteristics_Exchange.csv.csv`: Contains the time series features used in the TFB paper, with each feature averaged across all variables in the multivariate series.
+    - `mean_TFB_characteristics_Exchange.csv`: Contains the time series features used in the TFB paper, with each feature averaged across all variables in the multivariate series.